Your backyard is a place for your family to have fun together. It shouldn’t be a part of your home that you avoid because it has nothing to offer.

-It’s a simple but elegant water feature that will no doubt look great in any garden.
-You can also get waterproof LED strip lighting and install it above or below the water line, so that the water droplets are more visible.
+It’s a simple but elegant rain shower fountain that will no doubt look great in any garden.
+You can also get waterproof LED strip lighting and install it above or below the waterline so that the water droplets are more visible.
 You can also do a bit of research to see if other lighting options are available to produce awesome visual water effects!

 No matter what size your garden is, you can always build a rain shower fountain by simply adjusting the dimensions according to your space.
 Even a mini version will bring life to your backyard garden, especially at night!